TheGoodlike13/liberty_or_death/README.md

 So the form doesn't work.

 I inline userRegistry.xml into server.xml.
 No problem.

+The in-lined XML is wrapped with a 'server' tag which seems duplicate.
+Removing it works fine.

 I try to move the html files to 'config' folder.
 Doesn't work.
 This means they have to be in their specific folder.
 Not good.